io12/unf/README.md

 ### Why is the collision-resolving number zero-padded?

-It has the nice property of being ordered properly when using tools that sort filenames by ASCII values, such as `ls` and shell completion.
+It has the nice property of being ordered when using tools that sort filenames by ASCII values, such as `ls` and shell completion.

 ### Why not just use shell completion to access problematic filenames?